biryb/FIpy/README.md

 1. It reads in the files and determines the highest intensity scans<br>
 2. Within each file, it flattens the time dimension by merging m/z values from consecutive scans and summing up corresponding intensities<br>
 3. Taking the file-consensus m/z array mapping, it looks for consensus m/z values between files <br>
-4. It applies three filters:
+4. It queries the .mzML files for the consensus m/z's and builds a pandas dataframe with the corresponding intensities<br>
+4. The resulting consensus matrix is filtered three ways:
      - Ions that vary more than 20% between technical replicates in more than 50% of the samples
      - Ions that had 0 abundance in one technical replicate and above in the other
      - Ions that were present in less than 50% of the files